jonathanplacatka/3020-bookstore/README.md

 - this will open a new chrome window with the flag set.
 Without closing this window, double click the `index.html` file to open in chrome

+## macOS

+- close any open chrome windows

+- navigate to `Applications` folder

+- open terminal in this location (right click -> open folder in terminal)

+- run the following command: `open Chrome.app --args--allow-file-access-from-files`

+- this will open a new chrome window with the flag set.
+Without closing this window, double click the `index.html` file to open in chrome

 # File Structure

-- use the compiled `index.html` file provided in the root submission directory to open the website
+- open the compiled `index.html` file located in the root project directory using the instructions above.

-- source files are provided in the `/bookstore` folder for reference. do not attempt to directly open these files in the browser as they are not compiled.
+- original source files are provided in the `source-files` folder for reference. do not attempt to directly open these files in the browser as they are not compiled.